ChapelR/twine-resources/docs/README.md

 ### Core Formats

 The "core" formats are the ones included with the Twine 2 application.
 These formats are still developed by third parties, but are more widely used, and typically better maintained, than other formats.
-The core formats are SugarCube, Harlowe, and Snowman.
-When using *any* format, you should always use the most recent possible version; older versions of formats are *only* included for compatibility with on-going projects and are not intended for use with new stories or games. <!-- wait to mention chapbook until it's out and in the core -->
+The core formats are SugarCube, Harlowe, Snowman, and Chapbook.
+When using *any* format, you should always use the most recent possible version; older versions of formats are *only* included for compatibility with on-going projects and are not intended for use with new stories or games.

 #### SugarCube